Okazakee/mcserver-lazymc-docker/README.md

   - **Name:** `CPU_ARCH`
   - Set this to the cpu architecture you want to use.
   - Avaliable architectures are: `x64`, `x64-static`, `aarch64`, `armv7`.
-  - No default value for this, make sure to include it in the command.
+  - No default value for this, make sure to include it in the command or docker compose.
   - `-e CPU_ARCH="<x64>"`
 - Server Provider
   - **Name:** `SERVER_PROVIDER`